 Study: Critical Aging Periods

-Three Wellness Essentials for Aging Well
+3 Wellness Essentials for Aging Well

-As a member of the “sandwich generation”—adults typically in their 30s to 50s who find themselves caring for both aging parents and their own children—Chou, now in his 40s, highlights the importance of protecting both physical and mental well-being while balancing the demands of work and family life.
+As a member of the “sandwich generation”—adults typically in their 30s to 50s who find themselves caring for both aging parents and their own children—Chou, now in his 40s, highlighted the importance of protecting both physical and mental well-being while balancing the demands of work and family life.

 1. Daily Exercise